2023 Solar Incentives Guide for Leavenworth, KS - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar system.
-Property tax exemptions let you ignore the added value of your solar system when calculating the amount of property tax you need to pay.
+- Tax Exemptions: Tax exemptions may come in two forms.
+The first is sales tax exemption, which is applied at the time you purchase your solar panels.
+The second is property tax exemption, which allows you to ignore the added value of your solar system when paying property tax on your home.

-- Net Metering: You can sign a net metering contract with your Leavenworth utility company, that may apply to all or a percentage of the excess electricity your solar panels generate.
-Your utility company will then deduct this value from your utility bill each month.
+- Net Metering: You may be able to sign a net metering agreement with your Leavenworth utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
+Your utility company will then deduct this value from your monthly utility bill.

 Federal Solar Incentives

-To know exactly how much the ITC could save you, speak with your local Leavenworth solar panel installation expert.
+To understand exactly how much money the ITC could save you, get in touch with your local Leavenworth solar panel installation expert.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The Clean Energy Credit runs until 2035.
-Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit; the amount will decrease slightly on a yearly basis until the current program ends.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems with the new act.
+Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022 and will be finished by the end of 2032.
+This percentage will then decrease annually until the Clean Energy Credit ends in 2035.
+Beginning in 2023, it will also be easier to claim credits for energy storage systems under the new laws.

 More information about the new Inflation Reduction Act can be found here.
-Your local Leavenworth solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Leavenworth solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
+Some solar incentives may be provided by state and local governments.
 Similar to federal incentives, these could include rebates, tax credits and more.
-These incentives may be offered by the Kansas government, or by your county or municipality.
-Some incentives may be available for a limited time, while others are ongoing.
+Certain incentives are ongoing, while others are offered for only a limited time.
+These local incentives may come from the Kansas government, or from your specific county or municipality.

 Next Steps for Installing Solar in Leavenworth